Jellies - Cnidaria and Ctenophores

 Eutima, has been feeding on diatoms.

-A possible example of Clythia.
+A ventral view of a possible medusa of Clythia.
 With a closeup (x200) of one of the statocyst

 Floating Colonial Hydrozoans - Siphonophores